gianlucafilippone/camunda-examples/README.md

 * Start the process
    - Task worker will poll the external tasks and will execute those with the subscribed topic

+Example BPMN: `ExternalTaskProcess.bpmn`
-Example BPMN: `External Task Process/ExternalTaskProcess.bpmn` Java code: `External Task Process/external-task-worker/`
+Java code: `external-task-worker/`

 More on https://github.com/camunda/camunda-bpm-examples/tree/master/servicetask